 - Poor fertility

 - Girdling roots

 Established Plants Insufficient water over several years is the most common cause of tree decline.
 Trees need supplemental irrigation in the dry summer season even if the spring has been wet.
 Irrigation is particularly important for trees transplanted in the past 3 years or that are stressed from any of the factors listed above.

 Water deeply and infrequently (once a week) rather than sprinkling lightly for 5 or 10 minutes a day.
 When the soil 4 inches below the surface feels dry or only slightly damp, it is time to water.
-Well-drained, sandy soils need more water more often than a loam or clay soil.
+Well-drained, sandy soils need more water volume, which should be applied more frequently than for a loam or clay soil.
 Trees, especially conifers, in drier regions often need water during the winter to prevent desiccation.